VergeGroup/swift-verge/README.md

 [Wiki - Memoization]([https://en.wikipedia.org/wiki/Memoization](https://en.wikipedia.org/wiki/Memoization))

-## Skip the map operation if the source state has no changes
+## Skips the map operation if the source state has no changes

 In create Derived method, we can get the detail that how we suppress the no need updating and updated event.